 • When we leave the usual situation, where we feel comfortable and safe - a trip to rest, treatment in a sanatorium, participation in a conference, departure on a business trip.

 We are also vulnerable when we are bored or indepression.
-The best way to avoid trouble in the form of getting into dependence at this time is to acknowledge our need for support and plan these needs in advance without going beyond a healthy friendship.
-The main thing is not to forget that problems start to develop and accumulate when we demand too much support from one person, trying to solve all our problems with it.
+The best way to avoid the troubles of becoming dependent during this time is to recognize our need for support and plan for these needs in advance, within the framework of healthy friendships.
+The main thing is to remember that problems begin to develop and accumulate when we demand too much support from one person, trying to solve all our problems with their help.

 Why is it hard to get rid of addiction?

-Even when both friends understand that theirthe friendship becomes not quite healthy, they can experience great difficulties in overcoming addiction.
-Why is this happening?
-Yes, because we usually stick to those relations, which we consider to be in some way beneficial for ourselves.
-No matter how painful a dependence is, it still gives us some satisfaction.
-The fear of losing this satisfaction makes it almost impossible to abandon the growing dependence.
-Some of the perceived benefits of such a dependency include:
+Even when both friends understand that theyfriendship becomes unhealthy, they may have great difficulty overcoming the addiction.
+Why does this happen?
+Because we tend to stick to relationships that we believe are beneficial to us in some way.
+No matter how painful the addiction is, it still gives us some satisfaction.
+The fear of losing this satisfaction makes it almost impossible to give up the growing addiction.
+Some of the supposed benefits of such an addiction include:

 • Emotional security - dependent relationshipsgive us the feeling that we have, at least, at least one person to whom we can fully count.
 This gives rise to a sense of belonging to someone;